lorelupo/twitter_user_classification/README.md

 The  available tasks are:

 - `gender_classification/`:
-    - `bio`: only the users' bio
+    - `bio`: only the users' bio is used as input feature
-    - `bio_tweeets`: both the users' bio and tweets
+    - `bio_tweeets`: both the users' bio and tweets are used
-    - `bio_tweeets_int`: : both the users' bio and tweets, when the labels output by the classifier are the integer number of the class (e.g., 0/1 instead of "male"/"female")
+    - `bio_tweeets_int`: both the users' bio and tweets are used, and the labels output by the classifier are the integer number of the class instead of the name of the class (e.g., 0/1 instead of "male"/"female")
+    - `extra_int_nogold`: features used are bio and tweets, plus join year, number of tweets, number of accounts followed, number of followers.

 - `age_classification`, classifying users' age in 4 groups given the following information as features:
-    - `bio`: only the users' bio
+    - `bio`: only the users' bio is used as input feature
-    - `bio_tweeets`: both the users' bio and tweets
+    - `bio_tweeets`: both the users' bio and tweets are used
     - `bio_tweeets_int`: both the users' bio and tweets, when the labels output by the classifier are the integer number of the class (e.g., 0/1/2/3 instead of "0-19"/"20-29"/"30-39"/"40-100")
+    - `extra_int`: features used are bio and tweets, plus join year, number of tweets, number of accounts followed, number of followers.

 Check the folder [instructions](instructions) to see available instructions for generative LMs and add new ones.